Data sheet: Carl Zeiss Jena Tessar 50 mm f/2.8

 Further notes:

-• The pictured lens represents the second to last iteration of the venerable standard Tessar for 35 mm film.
+• The above pictured lens represents the second to last iteration of the venerable standard Tessar for 35 mm film.
 The pictured sample (M42) also has an Auto/Manual switch and an aperture control pin.

-• Due to the Zeiss East and Zeiss West trademark dispute (see below), some Carl Zeiss Jena Tessars were sold in international markets without reference to the word ‘Tessar’ (the lenses were simply indicated by the letter ‘T’
+• Due to the Zeiss East and Zeiss West trademark dispute (see below), some Carl Zeiss Jena Tessars were sold in international markets without reference to the word ‘Tessar’ (the lenses were simply indicated by the letter ‘T’ (see images of some samples below)

 • From the late 1940s to the early 1970s, also Carl Zeiss (West/Oberkochen) produced Tessar lenses.